WHY WE LOVE IT: Rutas del Inca is a perennial favorite that has balanced sweetness and an inviting apple acidity.

 As one of the few coffee cooperatives in Peru’s Chota province, Rutas del Inca pushes the boundaries of where coffee can be grown.
 Reaching high into the Peruvian mountains — up to 2,400 m — the farmers at Rutas del Inca take advantage of their region’s consistently cool temperatures for an even and controlled drying.
 Their unique ecosystem paired with their careful farming and processing creates a coffee that we are excited to buy year after year.

-This year's harvest reminds us of a chocolate covered raisin with a deep raw honey sweetness.
-Over the top is a lively green apple acidity, giving the coffee its uncanny complexity.
+This year's harvest gives us the rich apple and chocolate notes that we always love.
 It's a coffee you can drink again and again and find something a little new each time.
-Exceptionally balanced and sweet, Peru Rutas del Inca once again lives up to its reputation as one of our yearly favorites.
+Balanced and sweet, Peru Rutas del Inca once again lives up to its reputation as one of the most consistent and solid coffees that we release.